Jskatitso/ai-resume-analyzer/README.md

 ![TypeScript](https://img.shields.io/badge/TypeScript-5-3178C6?logo=typescript)
 ![MIT License](https://img.shields.io/badge/License-MIT-green.svg)

-> **AI Resume Analyzer** is a modern web app that lets you upload your resume and get instant, AI-powered feedback and optimization tips.
+> **AI Resume Analyzer** by **ImperialDev Corporation** - A modern web app that lets you upload your resume and get instant, AI-powered feedback and optimization tips.
 Built with Next.js, React, and Tailwind CSS, it helps you improve your resume for better job prospects and ATS (Applicant Tracking System) compatibility.

+---

+## 🏢 About ImperialDev Corporation

+**ImperialDev Corporation** is a technology company dedicated to pioneering AI-powered career development tools.
+We believe that every professional deserves access to cutting-edge technology that can accelerate their career growth.

+### Our Mission
+To democratize AI technology and make professional development accessible to everyone through innovative solutions like our AI Resume Analyzer.

+### Our Vision
+To become the leading platform for AI-powered career development, empowering millions of professionals worldwide to reach their full potential.

 ---